ibranova/Mod2_Final_Project/README.md

 ## Business Recommendations

 Based on our findings, we propose the following:
+- Increase licensing in underrepresented boroughs
-- Focus town halls in ZIP codes with high licensing activity (e.g., 11211, 10025).
+  - Focus outreach efforts in neighborhoods with the lowest registration rates.
-- Schedule outreach between **April and July**, when license rates are highest.
+- Promote early licensing (<2 years old)
-- Tailor content to **new dog owners and puppies**, since most dogs are under 3 years old.
+  Tailor content to **new dog owners and puppies**, since most dogs are under 3 years old.
-- Consider breed popularity by neighborhood when planning event topics or services.
+  - This improves vaccination tracking and contributes to rabies prevention.
+- Targeted town halls:
+  - Host town halls in areas with low licensing rates and Boroughs with high numbers of older, unlicensed dogs (>5 years old).

   These efforts support:
   - Stronger community relationships